istio/istio.io/content/en/docs/setup/upgrade/index.md

 ### Uninstall old control plane

 After upgrading both the control plane and data plane, you can uninstall the old control plane.

-To uninstall a control plane of revision `istio-1-6-5`, run:
+For example, the following command uninstalls a control plane of revision `1-6-5`:

 {{< text bash >}}
-$ istioctl x uninstall --revision istio-1-6-5
+$ istioctl x uninstall --revision 1-6-5
 {{< /text >}}

 If the old control plane does not have a revision label, uninstall it using its original installation options, for example: